krisrandall/metamask-truffle-remix-tutorial/README.md

 We will be creating a new truffle project in order to do this, and we will deploy the contract to the Ropsten test net using Remix.

+## Developing and testing a smart contract with Truffle and Ganache

 ### Truffle

 Truffle is your dev pack for quick-start programming with Ethereum.